Lost Mobile When It’s in Silent Mode.

 How Can YOU Find a Lost Device When It’s in Silent Mode.

 YOU lost your tablet somewhere in my house and have been searching for hours.
-It’s an Android device, which seems to have Wi-Fi-enabled (responds to pings), but doesn’t seem to react to cloud-based messages.
-Furthermore, I have Cerberus installed on it, but cannot connect to it.
+It’s an Android device, which seems to have Wi-Fi-enabled (responds to pings), but doesn’t seem to react to cloud-based messages. link checker Furthermore, I have Cerberus installed on it, but cannot connect to it.
 Is there a way of physically finding the device by measuring the signal strength from different locations in my flat?
 I know it’s theoretically also possible to triangulate a Wi-Fi signal, and even though I have four Linux based Wi-Fi receivers, I don’t know any non-commercial software that is capable of doing so.

 Not a direct answer to your question, but Plan B app is specifically for situations where you’ve lost track of your Android device and didn’t have any sort of “finder” app on it.
 Note: Plan B only works with Android 2.0-2.3.

 I know you can get the signal reception using airodump-ng (part of the aircrack-ng tool suite) if you have a compatible Wi-Fi card and a Linux distro up and running.
 You’ll see something like this with the signal reception listed as PWR (in decibels).
 If you keep pinging the device throughout this, you should see the airodump-ng screen update much quicker with the MAC address of the device.
 You should then be able to move around with your laptop, trying to increase the PWR until you find the device.

 Something that may work: Go to the hardware store and buy some brass mesh and build a cone.
 You’ll probably need to layer the mesh, then hold your phone in the middle of the cone.
 The brass mesh should block all radio signals, so if you get a signal, it’s coming from the direction of the open area of the cone.
 In theory, you can use this to home in on the device.
 FYI, the brass mesh is one component in building a SCIF.